 Below you will see the second stage of period 1 antique clock dials.
 Some colour is added to the gold leaf decoration to the corners and arch.
 These clock dials below date from C1775-C1785

 You will notice in London gold leaf decoration and flower to the corners is earlier than the corresponding dials in the provinces.
-In London new advances were always ahead of their time, even though dial painting originally started in Birmingham.
-Early London dials around C1775 will have gold leaf decoration and flowers to the corners, sometimes London dials have no decoration at all, and sometimes the chapter ring and the strike/silent ring are either porcelain or painted with the rest of the dial left brass.
+In London new advances were always ahead of their time.
+Even though dial painting originally started in Birmingham.
+Early London dials around C1775 will have gold leaf decoration and flowers to the corners.
+Sometimes London dials have no decoration at all.
+Also sometimes the chapter ring and the strike/silent ring are porcelain or painted with the rest of the dial left brass.

 There is therefore three stages in my opinion of period 1 antique clock white dials.
-The last stage of period 1 is between C.1785 and C.1795 when the dial painter drops the gold to the corners and sometimes a scene is included or a bird.
+The last stage of period 1 is between C.1785 and C.1795.
+This is when the dial painter drops the gold to the corners and sometimes a scene is included or a bird.

 Period 2 can be mixed in certain ways with period 1 dials.
 They are certainly in no way inferior to period 1 dials.
 In fact the two dials I have included here are amazing works of art.
 I suppose it is the real height of dial design and some of the dials produced certainly in the C.1790-C1800 period are of the finest detailing.

-I must admit period’s 1 , 2 and the very start of period 3 white dials are the most collectable and of the highest value and my favourite.
+I must admit period’s 1 , 2 and the very start of period 3 white dials are the most collectable.
+These are of the highest value and my favourite.
 The two pictured below are very nice clocks both dating from start of the 19th century.
 As the 19th century progresses the dials become larger and the scenes not so well painted.
-Generally if your dial is 13inches or below and your clock is an antique and not a copy, your clock will date from earlier than C.1820 as a rule of thumb.
+Generally if your dial is 13 inches or below and your clock is an antique and not a copy.
+Your clock will date from earlier than C.1820 as a rule of thumb.

-You will also notice the dial progression, the very earliest white dial grandfather clocks are mostly white, as time progresses more of the dial becomes painted.
-The later you go, the painting gets quite dense and on the later mid 19th century ones, these sometimes are not of a very high quality or very appealing.
+You will also notice the dial progression, the very earliest white dial grandfather clocks are mostly white.
+As time progresses more of the dial becomes painted.
+The later you go, the painting gets quite dense.
+On the later mid 19th century ones, these sometimes are not of a very high quality or very appealing.
 The dials below are very good period 3 antique clock dials, and still very collectable.
 The clock dial on the left is a rare oval dial.
 You will notice most dials produced were either square and arched.
-Visit our homepage http://www.pendulumofmayfair.co.uk for further information.
+Visit our homepage https://www.pendulumofmayfair.co.uk for further information.